JackJudalon/Base64-Projects/README.md

 # Base64-Projects
-Personal projects related to base64 encryption
+These are my personal projects to learn more about base64 encyption and decryption

+How Base64 Works